terrelsa13/MUMC/README.md

 #  'Max Unplayed Min Played' - The number played episodes to be deleted is based off the user
 #                                with the highest number of unplayed episodes to be deleted for a
 #                                specified series.
 The number of unplayed episodes to be deleted is
-#                                based off the user with the lowest number of played episoded to be
+#                                based off the user with the lowest number of played episodes to be
 #                                deleted for a specified series.
 # ('Min Played Min Unplayed' : default)
 #----------------------------------------------------------#